University of Connecticut-Waterbury Campus — Admission Snapshot 2026

 Adjust the sliders to see how every decimal point affects your outcome.

-Calculated via College Portal’s Human-Intelligence (HI) Methodology & Editorial Standards.
+Calculated via College Portal's Human-Intelligence (HI) Methodology & Editorial Standards.
+Verified by Sohaib Ahmad Khan.

-University of Connecticut-Waterbury Campus SAT Requirements
+University of Connecticut-Waterbury Campus Test Requirements

 In this competitive environment, standardized scores are no longer elective; they serve as a critical standardized benchmark to validate high school GPA and course rigor.
-Applicants should aim for scores within or above the middle 50% range of the 2025 admitted class to remain viable in the Holistic Review process.
+Applicants should aim for scores within or above the middle 50% range of the 2026 admitted class to remain viable in the Holistic Review process.
 At institutions that remain test-optional, submitting a high-percentile score is still the primary strategy for securing merit-based scholarships and distinguishing one's profile in a high-volume applicant pool.

 University of Connecticut-Waterbury Campus Average SAT Score: 1070